 A whopping 75% of Jordan is covered in desert, with red sandscapes and towering cliffs in the south, stony arid plains in the east and a lush forest to the west.
 The Dead Sea is the lowest point on earth, at around 420 metres below sea level, and the water here is nearly ten times saltier than the ocean, making it difficult to swim but very easy to float.
 Jordan is also virtually landlocked, apart from a 16-mile stretch of coast along the Gulf of Aqaba in the far south.

 Solo travel in Jordan is a rewarding choice for adventurous types, with plenty of vibrant cities, ancient sites and dramatic landscapes to explore.
 Its small size and good road infrastructure make it easy to cover a lot of ground, taking just four hours to travel from Amman in the central north to Aqaba in the south.
 On a week-long trip, you can take in all the major highlights, including Petra, Wadi Rum and the Red Sea.

-Jordanian women enjoy much more freedom than in neighbouring Middle Eastern countries, and female solo travellers should feel comfortable, too.
+Jordanian women enjoy much more freedom than in neighboring Middle Eastern countries, and female solo travelers should feel comfortable, too.
 But if you’d feel more at ease exploring as part of a group, Flash Pack’s 8-day Untold Jordan trip is packed full of handpicked activities that will immerse you in the local culture and landscapes, including jeep rides, secret hikes and unique desert glampsites.